stripe/stripe-cli/pkg/vcr/README.md

 # Usage

-You start and configure the server via the `stripe vcr` command.
-See `stripe vcr --help` for a description of the flags, which configure address, record vs replay mode, HTTP vs HTTPS, etc.
+You start and configure the server via the `stripe playback` command.
+See `stripe playback --help` for a description of the flags, which configure address, record vs replay mode, HTTP vs HTTPS, etc.

-`go run cmd/stripe/main.go vcr --help`
+`go run cmd/stripe/main.go playback --help`

 When running in both record/replay mode, the server will print out interactions with it: